 Keystone Projects are an exciting opportunity for the Global Challenges Program and UOW Faculties to leverage capacity and resources to achieve strategic, whole of university research outcomes.

 Keystone Projects must be interdisciplinary (engaging researchers from at least 3 UOW Faculties), and directly address one of the challenge areas of Living Well Longer, Making Future Industries and Sustaining Coastal and Marine Zones.

 The Travel Scholarships Video Challenge enables current students undertaking a research degree at UOW to travel to a destination of their choice to support their research.

 Students are asked to describe the 'big picture' problem their PhD is addressing and how it aligns with one of the Global Challenges.

-The video challenge runs annually and entries open in October.
+The video challenge runs annually.